Best Things to do in Chicago with Kids

 a kid and a toddler on the beach in Chicago

-Like most kids, my kids love spending time at the beach especially digging in the sand.
+Like most kids, my children love spending time at the beach especially digging in the sand.
 Chicago has many beaches along the lakefront.
 The most convenient beaches for visitors are located downtown (Ohio Street, Oak Street and North Avenue) but they are also the most popular.
 Two beaches for more of a local feel include Kathy Osterman Beach and Foster Avenue Beach which are both located north of downtown.

 BoardingArea